+QUALITY CRITERIA

-QUALITY CRITERIA FOR INSULATED GLASS UNITS www.pressglass.co.uk QUALITY CRITERIA FOR INSULATED GLASS UNITS Press Glass is the UK's leading manufacturer of insulating glass units.
+FOR INSULATED GLASS UNITS

+Press Glass is the Uk's leading manufacturer of insulating glass units.

 To maintain confidence in the quality of our products we have decided to share information about the inherent material properties of glass, and how the many different processes it goes through, can sometimes affect the appearance of the installed product.

-That's why we have created this simple observation guide based on the British product standards and the Glass and Glazing Federation (GGF) observation guidelines (freely available from www.ggf.org.uk)
+That's why we have created this simple observation guide based on the British product standards and the Glass and Glazing Federation (GGF) observation guidelines (freely available from www.qqf.org.uk)